of Common Sense

 We deserve better.
 And we can do better.
 But it will take a revolution of common sense to make sure government is working as hard as we do.

-That’s why Matt Mahan is running for mayor — to make sure our city government is working for us.
+That’s why Matt Mahan first ran for mayor — to make sure our city government is working for us.

-Matt Mahan is a new member of our city council who comes from the business world, where he founded and grew companies dedicated to empowering neighborhoods and communities and holding government accountable.
+Matt Mahan is the current Mayor of San Jose.
+He comes from the business world, where he founded and grew companies dedicated to empowering neighborhoods and communities and holding government accountable.
 He built tools millions of Americans are using to demand radical transparency from their elected officials and to hold them accountable at the ballot box.